Dragostea din tei

 "Dragostea din tei" (Note: Also known as "Dragostea din teï", "Mai Ai Hee (Dragostea din tei)", "Ma Ya Hi (Dragostea din tei)", "恋のマイアヒ" ("Koi no maiahi"), and as the "Numa Numa Song".) (/ro/; Romanian: "The Love from the Linden Tree") is a song recorded by Moldovan group O-Zone, released in Romania around June 2003 by Media Services as the lead single from their third studio album DiscO-Zone (2003).
 It was written by the band's founder Dan Balan and produced by Bogdan Popoiag.
 A 1980s-inspired track blending dance-pop, Eurodance, Eurodisco, Europop and synth-pop, "Dragostea din tei" is performed in Romanian.
-According to Balan, the lyrics reference sexual encounters beneath trees, although critics have alternatively interpreted them as nonsensical or depicting a phone conversation with romantic interest.
-The song incorporates humorous elements and is particularly noted for its prominent yodeling motif.
+The lyrics reference sexual encounters beneath trees, although critics have interpreted them as nonsensical or depicting a phone conversation with a romantic interest.
+The song has elements considered humorous and a yodeling motif.

 Critics described the song's melody and rhythm as catchy and simple, noting that they were accessible even to non-Romanian-speaking audiences.
 At the 2005 Echo Music Prize ceremony in Germany, "Dragostea din tei" was awarded Single of the Year.
 Commercially, the song first topped the Romanian Top 100 in late 2003 before attaining international success throughout 2004 and 2005, reaching number one in Austria, Wallonia, Denmark, France, Germany, Ireland, the Netherlands, Norway, Spain and Switzerland―something unprecedented for a track in Romanian.
 It was certified diamond by France's Syndicat national de l'édition phonographique (SNEP) and quadruple million by the Recording Industry Association of Japan (RIAJ).
 By October 2007, it had sold over 12 million copies worldwide.